Mazlan has a passion for health and fitness and is into yoga, cycling, home workouts, and healthy food

 - Cross-modal integration

-These specially developed series of musical exercises that will simultaneously involve the visual, auditory, somatosensory and motor systems.
+These specially developed series of musical exercises will simultaneously involve the visual, auditory, somatosensory, and motor systems.

 (Note: A pseudoword is a fake word, usually a string of letters that resembles a real word and doesn't exist in the language.
 Examples are sark, lan, heth, nep, rop, shep, spet).